axodotdev/cargo-dist/book/src/reference/config.md

 Example: `auto-includes = false`

-Allows you to specify whether cargo-dist should auto-include README, (UN)LICENSE, and CHANGELOG/RELEASES files in [executable-zips][].
+Allows you to specify whether cargo-dist should auto-include README, (UN)LICENSE, and CHANGELOG/RELEASES files in [archives][].
 Defaults to true.

 ### windows-archive